beling/book-pl/src/ch20-02-multithreaded.md

    a new `Worker` with that `id`, and store the worker in the vector.

-If you’re up for a challenge, try implementing these changes on your own before looking at the code in listing 20-15.
+If you’re up for a challenge, try implementing these changes on your own before looking at the code in Listing 20-15.

 Ready?
-Here is listing 20-15 with one way to make the preceding modifications.
+Here is Listing 20-15 with one way to make the preceding modifications.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch20-web-server/listing-20-15/src/lib.rs:here}}